-South of Seghill is Backworth and to the west is Annitsford which are also former mining villages.
-Just to the north west of Seghill is the new town of Cramlington which is also a place with a mining past.
+South of Seghill is Backworth and to the west Annitsford also former mining villages.
+Just north west of Seghill is the new town of Cramlington which is also a place with a mining past.
 The oldest part of Cramlington is the area around St Nicholas Church and the stone-built pubs of the Plough and Blagdon Arms.
 The church only dates to the 1860s but the village is much older than that.

-Cramlington once gave its name to a local family called the De Cramlingtons who are first mentioned here during the reign of Edward II in the early 1300s.
-However, the family name died out in the 1420s and through a female line Cramlington passed to the Lawsons and was then bought by the Storeys in the 1700s.
-The Storeys lived at Arcot Hall which is now part of Cramlington Golf Club.
+Cramlington once gave its name to a local family the De Cramlingtons first mentioned here in the reign of Edward II in the early 1300s.
+However, surname died out in the 1420s and through a female line Cramlington passed to the Lawsons and was then bought by the Storeys in the 1700s.
+The Storeys lived at Arcot Hall which is now part of Cramlington’s Arcot Hall Golf Club.

 During the First World War an airfield opened near Cramlington in response to German airship attacks upon Newcastle and Tyneside.
 It was closed in 1919 following the war.
 The defences had included a massive airship hangar which stood in what is now the Nelson area of Cramlington new town and was not demolished until 1968.
 Built of corrugated iron, the hangar was used for housing and building airships and had double doors at either end which rolled out on trolley tracks.
 Following the war airships based here were sometimes used to fly over Tyneside displaying advertising banners.

 The mining and industrial area near Cramlington suffered some decline in these post war years and in 1926 the bitterness reached a new high, or low, when striking miners derailed a locomotive on the main line.